noorainfathima/Weather-Application/README.md

 # Weather_Application
-Here’s a README description by Noorain  template for a weather app project built with HTML, CSS, and JavaScript:
+Here’s a README description by Noorain for a weather app project built with HTML, CSS, and JavaScript:

 ---